nbhhcty/SwiftExtensions/README.md

 #### UIColor

-**class func colorWithHex(hex: String) -> UIColor?**
+**class func colorWithHex(hex: String) -> UIColor**

 This will create UIColor from a hex string.
 It will work correctly if hex string will contain # prefix or not.
-It will return nil if string could not be converted to UIColor (i.e. when color string is less than 6 symbols length) In a returned UIColor alpha component always will be 1
+It will return UIColor.clearColor() if string could not be converted to UIColor (i.e. when color string is less than 6 symbols length) In a returned UIColor alpha component always will be 1

     UIColor.colorWithHex("#FFAA66")